On bifurcations and traction forces on an obstacle in incompressible flow: Conclusion

 \section{Conclusion}

-We have presented a comprehensive numerical study of incompressible Navier–Stokes flow past a slightly off-center cylinder in the Sch\"{a}fer--Turek benchmark configuration, exploring Reynolds numbers up to 1000.
+We have presented a comprehensive numerical study of incompressible Navier--Stokes flow past a slightly off-center cylinder in the Sch\"{a}fer--Turek benchmark configuration, exploring unsteady solutions for Reynolds numbers up to 500.
 The evolution of the unsteady long-time periodic velocity field with increasing Reynolds number is depicted in \cref{fig:turek_unsteady_solution}, which illustrates the emergence and progression of a unique time-periodic global-in-time attractor across the unsteady regime.
-For Reynolds numbers up to 7, the flow remains vortex-free, and up to 48, it stays steady.
-However, at $\mathrm{Re} = 48$, the long-time solution becomes a non-trivial periodic flow, which remains spatiotemporally symmetric in the downstream direction, distinct from the corresponding steady solution, marking the onset of decaying vortex street.
-Additionally, the emergence of wall-attached vortices originating from the wake width saturation across the entire channel is observed at $\mathrm{Re} = 78$.
-Around $\mathrm{Re} = 315$, the steady-state branch undergoes a symmetry-breaking bifurcation, and multiple steady solutions coexist.
-At the same Reynolds number, the unsteady attractor also loses its spatiotemporal symmetry, and asymmetric periodic decaying vortex street sets in.
-Finally, at $\mathrm{Re} = 950$, the flow transitions into a regime of fully developed Kármán vortex street with a closed vortices being advected all the way downstream along the centerline.
-Notably, across all unsteady regimes, we consistently observe convergence to a single periodic attractor from various initial conditions, which is expected due to the imperfect geometrical symmetry of the setup.
+For Reynolds numbers up to $\mathrm{Re} \approx 7$, the flow remains vortex-free, and up to $\mathrm{Re} \approx 48$ it stays steady.
+At $\mathrm{Re} = 48$, the long-time solution becomes time-periodic, distinct from the corresponding steady solution (it becomes unstable), while retaining a spatiotemporal symmetry downstream with respect to the centerline.
+This marks the onset of a decaying vortex street.
+At $\mathrm{Re} \approx 78$, the appearance of wall-attached vortical structures is observed, possibly related to the saturation of the wake width across the channel.
+Around $\mathrm{Re} \approx 315$, the steady solution branch develops an imperfect (unfolded) symmetry-breaking bifurcation, and multiple (unstable) steady solutions coexist.
+At the same Reynolds number, the already time-periodic attractor changes character: in the downstream wake it develops into a pronounced asymmetric, decaying vortex street, with larger vortices advected along the upper channel wall.
+Notably, across all unsteady regimes, we consistently observe convergence to a single periodic attractor from various initial conditions, e.g., multiple steady states.